 General Rule.
-Families seeking child care financial assistance meet the financial requirements for the Income Eligible Child Care Program provided that the total gross monthly income for the household is at or below 50% of the State Median Income at the time of the Family's initial enrollment.
-Families, whose gross monthly income is at or below 50% of the State Median Income at the initial Authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.
+Families seeking child care financial assistance meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 50% of the State Median Income at the time of the family's initial enrollment.
+Families, whose gross monthly income is at or below 50% of the State Median Income at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.

-Families with a Child with Special Needs.
-Families with a child with special needs will meet the financial requirements for the Income Eligible Child Care Program provided that the total gross monthly income for the household is at or below 85% of the State Median Income at the time of the Family's initial enrollment.
-Families, whose gross monthly income is at or below 85% of the State Median Income at the initial Authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.
-The special need of the child must be verified and documented on a case by case basis, as required by federal and state law and policies.
+Families with a Child with a Disability.
+Families with a child with a disability will meet the financial requirements for the income eligible child care program provided that the total gross monthly income for the household is at or below 85% of the State Median Income at the time of the family's initial enrollment.
+Families, whose gross monthly income is at or below 85% of the State Median Income at the initial authorization, will continue to meet the financial requirements provided that the total gross monthly income for the household remains at or below 85% of the State Median Income.
+The disability of the child must be verified and documented in accordance with EEC policy.

 Relevant Income.
-When determining financial eligibility, relevant income includes, but is not limited to, wages or salary (including overtime), social security benefits, alimony, child support, and public assistance.
+When determining financial eligibility, relevant income shall be defined by EEC policy.

 Assets.
-Families seeking child care financial assistance shall not have Assets that exceed $1,000,000.
+Families seeking child care financial assistance shall not have assets that exceed $1,000,000.
+Documentation of assets shall be certified in accordance with EEC Policy.

 Service Need Requirements.
-Both Parents living in the household must document either a Part Time or Full Time Service Need.
+Both Parents residing in the household must document either a part time or full time service need.

 Approved Activities.
-Activities acceptable for establishing a service need are: employment; participating in an approved education or training program; or receiving or at risk of receiving Protective Services.
+Activities acceptable for establishing a service need are: employment; participating in an approved education or training program; or receiving or at risk of receiving protective services.
 Each activity is outlined as follows:

 Employment.
-The following activities meet the service need requirement of employment: paid employment; self-employment, including paid in cash; active deployment in the military; and retirement, if the head of household is a Parent and 65 years of age or older.
+The following activities meet the service need requirement of employment: paid employment; self-employment, including paid in cash; active deployment in the military; and retirement, if the head of household is a parent and 65 years of age or older.

 10.04: continued